Mushrooms

 Summary of Mushrooms

 • “Mushrooms” As a Representative of Struggle: This poem is about the efforts of women who try to make their space in the world.
 The writer compares their growth with that of mushrooms in the poem.
 The poem begins when the poet talks about the natural process of the growth of the mushrooms.
 She wonders how they appear seemingly out of nothing at night, making their presence felt in the morning.
 Slowly, they emerge on the earth, trying to dispel uncertainty.
 The description shows that they fear being noticed and anticipated.
 After struggling with the soil, the mushrooms force their way through the heavyweight of paving stones.
-Unfortunately, they lack sensory equipment like ears, voices, and eyes.
+Unfortunately, their lack of sensory equipment hinders their ability to perceive the world around them through hearing, speaking, and seeing.
 After describing the process of their growth, the poet sheds light on their positive traits.
 To her, they are modest, undemanding, helpful, and optimistic.
-Although they are consumed at a large scale, yet this consumption fails to hurdle their rapid growth.
+While they are being consumed extensively, their rapid growth continues unabated.
 Thus, after defeating various odds, they can have a foothold on the world’s stage despite facing subjugation.

 literary devices empower the writers; they enable them to present their ideas and emotions to the audiences in an impressive way.
-Sylvia Plath has also used various literary devices in this poem whose analysis is as follows.
+Sylvia Plath also used various literary devices in this poem, whose analysis is as follows.

-1. Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /e/ in “We are shelves, we are” and the sound of /o/ in “Our foot’s in the door.”
+1. Assonance: Assonance is the repetition of vowel sounds in the same line s,uch as the sound of /ee/ and /aa/ in “We are shelves, we are”.

 2. Allegory: It is a figure of speech in which abstract ideas and principles are described in terms of characters, figures, and events.
 This is an allegorical poem that sheds light on the struggle of the women through the allegorical presentation of mushrooms.

-3. Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /r/ in “We are shelves, we are, a black” and the sound of /n/ in “Bland-mannered, asking.”
+3. Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /r/ and the sound of /l/ in “We are shelves, we are, a black” and the sound of /n/ and the sound of /d/ in “Bland-mannered, asking”.

 “Overnight, very